scds/intro-regex/lessons/lesson4.md

 ## Key Points / Summary

-- Remind the student about what they just learned.
+- Line anchors are used to match the start or end of a line.
-- You can also note down any key information to keep in mind.
+- Word boundries can help match full words.